How to Grow Dandelions from Seed

 Step One – Plant Seeds

 Dandelion seeds can be started indoors or outdoors.
-They are perennial so will grow year after year wherever you plant them.
+They are perennial, so they will grow year after year wherever you plant them.

 Outdoors: Plant the seeds after the last hard frost.
 Only plant what you anticipate needing since you will need to keep careful control over the flowers once they grow.
 The ideal soil temperature is 10-25 C.

-Surface sow by scattering the seed and covering them very lightly with soil.
+Surface sow the seeds and cover them lightly with soil.
 Water the soil well afterward.
 Do not bury the seeds as they need light to begin germination.
 In 7-21 days, they will germinate.
-Thin the seedlings to 6” apart.
+Thin the seedlings to 6″ apart.

 Step 2 – Care For Your Plants

 Dandelions need very little attention, which makes them an ideal garden plant.
 They should be watered regularly; however, they are very tolerant of poor conditions and imperfect soil.
 In 56-105 days, they will flower.